 The Computer Vision group have a darkroom laboratory which enables us to conduct experiments in controlled illumination conditions and a second laboratory which includes a commercial 3D scanner.

-Our Robotics Laboratory is a purpose-built laboratory used for various robotics research projects and teaching.
+Along with students in the School of Physics, Engineering and Technology, you'll also have access to the Robotics Lab on Campus East, a purpose-built laboratory used for various robotics research projects and teaching.
 Within it, there is a dedicated student working area, with workstations and electronics bench equipment, alongside the main 80m2 robotics arena.
 The arena features a 5.5m high ceiling allowing drone experiments to take place as well as ground-based robots.
 Special tracking systems are installed to allow positional data of the robots to be extracted.
 There is also a workshop area with CAD, soldering and 3D printing facilities.

 Find out more about our facilities, including a video tour showing our labs, teaching and research spaces.